ken-lauer/bmad-ecosystem/cpp_bmad_interface/README.md

 - **Test [2]**: Verifies Fortran can correctly read data created in C++ (C→F conversion)
 - **Test [3]**: Verifies C++ can correctly read data modified in Fortran (F→C conversion)
 - **Test [4]**: Verifies Fortran can correctly read data modified in C++ (C→F conversion)

+If any of these tests fail, a JSON representation of the structure/class instance will be generated for comparison.